 Arkansas Headwaters Recreation Area (AHRA) Management Plan Revision

-Early in 2016, AHRA hosted four public meetings and held a 30-day public comment period that ended on February 12, 2016.
-The AHRA partnership closely considered comments in developing a range of management alternatives.
+The Management Plan is being revised for the second time since it was adopted in 1989.
+The AHRA management plan review started in early 2016 with a public scoping process.
+At that time, AHRA hosted four public meetings and held a 30-day public comment period that ended on February 12, 2016.
+The AHRA partnership closely considered these comments in developing a range of management alternatives.
 A 21-day comment period followed the release of the preliminary alternatives on June 1, 2016.
-A final 30-day public comment period and additional public meetings will follow the release of the preliminary management plan, expected mid-2017.
+A final 30-day public comment period and additional public meetings now follows the release of the draft management plan closing on November 10, 2017.

 Learn more about the Arkansas Headwaters Recreation Area.
 See the current Arkansas River Recreation Management Plan.

 Before including an address, phone number, email address, or other personal identifying information in any comments, be aware that the entire comment—including personal identifying information—may be made publicly available at any time.
 Requests to withhold personal identifying information from public review can be submitted, but partner agencies cannot guarantee that it will be able to do so.